Cadia gold mine

 Findings

-We have received the results for samples collected from 85 of the 97 properties sampled.
+We have received the results for samples collected from the 97 properties sampled.
 We have compared the results of the water testing to the national guidelines for drinking water, known as the Australian Drinking Water Guidelines (ADWG).

 The majority of results from kitchen tap samples showed metals concentrations below the health-based guideline values.